 Baking Soda and Vinegar

 You might have heard of the recommendation to use baking soda and vinegar to unclog a sink.
-This fizzing/dissolving solution can sometimes work for a clogged toilet too!
+This fizzing/dissolving solution can sometimes work for a clogged toilet, too!
 You don’t want to recreate your volcano project from elementary school, so be careful with the amount of baking soda and vinegar you combine in the toilet bowl.
-Start by scooping out a quarter-cup of baking soda and pour into the toilet bowl as close to the drain as possible.
-Then add an equal amount (quarter-cup) of vinegar.
+Start by scooping out a quarter-cup of baking soda and pour it into the toilet bowl as close to the drain as possible.
+Then, add an equal amount (quarter-cup) of vinegar.
 The bubbles and fizzing action should drop down to the clog.
-Depending on the result, may want to repeat or try a half-cup.
+Depending on the result, you may want to repeat or try a half-cup.
 Follow it up by pouring a pot full of hot water into the bowl.

 You should see improvement.
 However, if this doesn’t fully clear the clog, repeat the baking soda and vinegar.
 When it works, you should hear a quick suction sound and then see the water drain naturally.
 Follow up with hot water and a couple of flushes to be sure it’s cleared.